Janie Liszewski: Who Is Eddie Van Halen’s Wife?

 She Got Her Start In The Entertainment Industry As A Late Teen

 Janie’s first acting credit came in 1989, as “Wet T-Shirt Girl” in the low-budget action movie Princess Warrior.
-She would go on to have only four more named acting credits over the next two decades, her final and most high-profile gig coming on a 2003 episode of CSI: Miami.
+She would go on to have only four more named acting credits over the next two decades, with her final and most high-profile gig coming on a 2003 episode of CSI: Miami.

-As People reported at the time, Eddie and Janie tied the knot in an exceptionally low-key ceremony, after having dated for three years.
+As People reported, Eddie and Janie tied the knot in an exceptionally low-key ceremony in 2009 after having dated for three years.

-Saying “I do” at the guitarist’s Studio City, California mansion, the couple wore flip-flops while Eddie’s son, Wolfgang, who was 18 at the time, served as best man.
-Janie’s future brother-in-law, Alex Van Halen, an ordained minister, officiated.
+Saying “I do” at the guitarist’s Studio City, California, mansion, the couple wore flip-flops while Eddie’s son, Wolfgang, who was 18 at the time, served as best man.
+Janie’s future brother-in-law, Alex Van Halen, who is an ordained minister, officiated.
 Her mother gave her away while her sister served as maid of honor.

 Eddie’s first wife, Valerie Bertinelli, to whom he was married for 25 years and with whom he maintained a friendship even after their divorce, was also in attendance.